 Conflict resolution builds stronger relationships by addressing disagreements within the team to achieve mutual understanding and practical solutions.

 Conflict resolution holds immense importance in collaboration.
-Because when people put intentional efforts to listen and resolve differences respectfully, they collaborate more effectively.
+When people intentionally listen and resolve differences respectfully, they collaborate more effectively.

 Yet, many struggle to stay calm and instead get aggressive or competitive when disagreements arise.
-According to a conflict management styles quiz conducted by Niagara Institute, 30.6% of respondents agreed they can come off as competitive or aggressive when resolving conflicts in the workplace with their peers.
+According to a conflict management styles quiz conducted by the Niagara Institute, 30.6% of respondents agreed that they can come across as competitive or aggressive when resolving workplace conflicts with peers.

 This highlights the need for a structured system to transform disputes into opportunities for learning and growth.
 It ensures that issues don’t snowball into bigger problems and that collaboration continues smoothly.